 “Hey Siri, it’s cold, close the window” …… “Turning the heating up to 21°C”

 Sound familiar?
-Voice control has certainly come a long way in the last few years, but it’s certainly nowhere near as accurate as is portrayed in movies and TV shows!
+Voice control has certainly come a long way in the last few years, but it’s certainly nowhere near as accurate as is portrayed in movies and TV shows.

 A typical Voice Assistant quite often misunderstands commands or device names and while this can be the source of amusement, in some cases it can have serious implications - for example asking to turn off the lights in a single room resulting in ALL devices in that room being switched off.
+Not great if that impacts your fridge and freezer!

 On the other hand, a Smart Home Controller simply uses a Voice Assistant as an additional input to the overall system, so when you say “Turn off the master bedroom light” the Smart Home Controller will decide exactly what devices to turn off based on its logic configuration.